 Welcome to the website of mezzo soprano

 British born emerging talent, Elizabeth Lynch made her house debut at English National Opera this season as Ankhesenpaaten, daughter of Akhnaten in the revival of their spectacular production of Philip Glass’ Akhnaten.
 Following this, she is thrilled to be back at the Glyndebourne Festival for the summer where a highlight will be understudying the role of Dorothée in Fiona Shaw’s festival debut of Cendrillon.
 This September, Elizabeth will join The National Opera Studio, London, where she will be working closely with the ROH, ENO, Glyndebourne, WNO, ON and SO in projects and performances throughout the year (please see her ‘performances page’ for more info).
+Elizabeth’s time at the National Opera Studio will be sponsored by Glyndebourne Opera as a Glyndebourne New Generation Young Artist.

 Most recent operatic highlights include performances of Cherubino Le nozze di Figaro, Cretan woman Idomeneo, Larina Eugene Onegin and Anna (understudy) in the world premiere of Panufnik’s Silver Birch, all with Garsington Opera.
 The role of “opera singer” in Glyndebourne’s brand new, La Traviata: Behind the Curtain and Spirit 4 (understudy) Cendrillon for Glyndebourne on Tour.
 Elizabeth was also lucky enough to create the much expanded role of Nireno Giulio Cesare whilst making her debut with Bury Court Opera.